google/material-design-lite/src/card/README.md

   </div>
 </div>
 ```
 &nbsp;4.
-Add content to each "inner" div, again depending on its intended use, using standard HTML elements and, optionally, additional MDL-specific classes.
+Add content to each "inner" div, again depending on its intended use, using standard HTML elements and, optionally, additional MDL classes.
 ```html
 <div class="wsk-card">
   <div class="wsk-card--heading">